 Acquired by Oracle in 2016, Netsuite offers a variety of solutions designed to custom fit your business needs.
 When you sign up on its website, you’re asked to provide information that helps tailor the software to your requirements.
-However, because of the fluid nature of the software, there is no fixed pricing and you may end up paying anywhere from $10,000/year to $1,000,000/year.
+However, because of the fluid nature of the software, there is no fixed pricing, and the service will need to be customized to your requirements.

 Among other things, Netsuite enables you to perform tasks like accounting, inventory management, and customer service.
 Unlike Freshservice, Netsuite is a business management solution and the focus is not just on IT.
 The software can be customized to work for any department, from accounting to HR.

 Used by over 300,000 organizations across the world, SolarWinds Service Desk is a full-range IT service management (ITSM) solution for medium to large businesses.
 It is entirely cloud-based and boasts powerful features like smart ticketing, asset management, and workflow automation.

 Like Freshservice, SolarWinds is built upon a ticketing system that allows employees to submit support requests to the IT department.
 It also comes with an asset management functionality that helps you keep track of all your hardware and software throughout their life cycles.

 Apart from incident reporting and asset management, SolarWinds Service Desk comes with highly detailed analytics to help you measure your organization’s performance.
 The benchmarks dashboard is easy to use, with separate indicators for things like customer satisfaction, average response time, and so on.